huggingface/optimum-quanto/README.md

     model(samples)
 ```

-Setting a global policy is far from optimal, since a lot of operations such as `torch.nn.functional.linear` require per-tensor inputs,
+This is unlikely to produce a fully quantized graph however, since a lot of operations require per-tensor inputs, leading to a dequantization
-leading to a per-tensor rescaling down the line.
+down the line.

-It is however always a good option if the consuming operation is compatible with per-axis inputs or always dequantizes its inputs (softmax is a
-good example).
+Typically, in a transformer model, per-axis activations of Q, K, V linear projections will be dequantized when they are split by heads, and the
+downstream matmul will be performed on float tensors.

+**In other words, quantizing activations per-axis will most of the time be equivalent to a weight-only quantization.**

 ## Implementation details